lululxvi/deepxde/docs/demos/lorenz.inverse.rst

 .. math:: x(0) = -8, \quad y(0) = 7, \quad z(0) = 27.

-The reference solution is `here <https://github.com/lululxvi/deepxde/blob/master/examples/dataset/Lorenz.npz>`_.
+The reference solution is `here <https://github.com/lululxvi/deepxde/blob/master/examples/dataset/Lorenz.npz>`_, where the parameters :math:`\sigma`, :math:`\rho`, and :math:`\beta` are to be identified from observations of the system at certain times and whose true values are 10, 15, and 8/3, respectivly.

 Implementation
 --------------